mhtnlab/mhtnlab.com/content/posts/03-09-2024__you-are-a-network.md

 ### Neurodivergence

 This is also where neurodivergence occurs.
 “Normal” people have a certain harmony between both their hemispheres.
 Neurodivergent people, however, tend to rely more on one hemisphere than the other.

-Neurodivergence caused by Down’s Syndrome usually results in the right brain being more dominant, which is why people with Down’s Syndrome excel at the arts and making new friends (sometimes even without the ability to communicate properly!).
+Neurodivergence caused by Down’s Syndrome usually results in the right brain being more dominant, which is why people with Down’s Syndrome excel at the arts and making new friends (sometimes even without the ability to communicate properly)!

 Those on the autism spectrum, however, tend to be faster learners and display greater propensities for logical thinking (left-brained).

-There is also a case to be made for the dark triad, but I will not be exploring this.
+There is also a case to be made for the dark triad, but I will not be exploring this right now.

 ### Learning and Memory